HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-3-bonus-axioms.md

     If an expert sees this and happens to know offhand if that's true, I would love to know for sure!

+    **Edit (July 10, 2024)**: Thanks again to Madeleine Birchfield for clarifying on zulip that the omniscience principles for $\mathbb{N}$ are probably equivalent to the analytic omniscience principles for the cauchy reals.
+I would still love a proper reference if someone has one, but at least there's now a [mathoverflow question][67] with a proof in the LPO case.

 [^21]:
     Thanks to Madeleine Birchfield for pointing out that I originally